Review Scan Results

 Screenshot - List of Vulnerabilities detected by a scan

 - Site Structure - You can use the site structure to ensure that Acunetix has covered all the site, and to identify vulnerabilities affecting a specific file or folder of the site scanned.
+Click on the folder icon to expand the site structure tree.

 Screenshot - Site Structure